Constraining $\alpha$-attractor models from reheating: Abstract

 \section{Abstract}

-We write an expression for the number of e-folds during reheating $N_{re}$ in terms of the scalar spectral index $n_s$ and the tensor-to-scalar ratio $r$ by eliminating the parameters present in the potential of the model of inflation.
-By writing cosmological quantities of interest in terms of $n_s$ and $r$ we can constrain them with the observational and/or theoretical bounds for $n_s$ and $r$.
-Here, imposing reasonable conditions on $N_{re}$ we are able to constrain $n_s$ and $r$.
-In turn, we use these constraints on $n_s$ and $r$ to find bounds for the running index, the reheating temperature, as well as for the number of e-folds during inflation, reheating and the radiation dominated epochs.
-The minimal condition $N_{re}$ should satisfy is $N_{re}\geq 0$.
-However, we study models where the potential can be approximated by a quadratic monomial during reheating.
-In this case there is a conservative bound $N_{re}\geq 7$ for the number of e-folds which we use to constrain the cosmological quantities mentioned above.
-We find, in particular, that in all the models under consideration the tensor-to-scalar ratio $r$ is bounded from below.
+We eliminate the parameters originally present in models of inflation of the $\alpha$-attractor type in favor of the scalar spectral index $n_s$ and the tensor-to-scalar ratio $r$.
+We then write expressions for the number of $e$-folds during reheating $ N_ {re} $.
+By imposing reasonable conditions on $N_{re}$ we can restrict $n_s$ and $r$ and in turn, we use these constraints in order to find bounds for cosmological quantities of interest such as the number of $e$-folds during inflation and the radiation dominated eras, as well as for the reheating temperature and the running index.
+The minimum condition that $N_ {re}$ must satisfy is $N_ {re}\geq 0$ which we use to constrain the cosmological quantities mentioned above.
+In particular, we find that the tensor-to-scalar ratio $r$ (and as a consequence the energy scale of inflation) is bounded from below.
+We provide figures illustrating the behavior of these quantities as functions of $r$ for several values of $n_s$ and tables containing the bounds so obtained.